nwfva-b4/managelidar/README.md

 check of incoming ALS data. `managelidar` makes use of functions provided by {lidR} and {lasR}.
 Functions are not reading the entire LAZ files, as this would require long computations for large collections of data.
-Instead attriibutes are read from the file header.
+Instead, attributes are read from the file header.

 ## Installation